 Proof of stake is another pioneer of blockchain protocols.
 It emerged as an alternative to the existing proof of work as it requires less energy and offers higher efficiency, though there's debate about this.

-To add a new block, the algorithm will one validator, based on the amount of stake that they have.
+To add a new block, the algorithm will use one validator based on the amount of stake that they have.
 Therefore, the more money they have, the higher the chance to win additional blocks and get the rewards.
 The idea is that the higher the digital money they own, the less interest they have in manipulating the validation process.
-Some of the blockchains that use proof-of-stake are NXT, Tezos, and soon Ethereum.
+Some blockchains that use proof-of-stake are NXT, Tezos, and soon Ethereum.

 3. Delegated Proof of Stake (DPoS)

-One of the benefits of this protocol is that it's very flexible as coin holders can vote for delegates at any time.
-It also makes the transaction incredibly fast; new blocks would appear every 1-2 seconds.
+One of the benefits of this protocol is that it's very flexible, as coin holders can vote for delegates at any time.
+It also makes the transaction incredibly fast; new blocks appear every 1-2 seconds.
 It is also relatively fairer since the chosen delegate shares tokens with its voters.
-EOS and Bitshares are examples of blockchain that use this system.
+EOS and Bitshares are examples of blockchains that use this system.

 4. Proof of Activity

-Proof of activity basically combines PoW and PoS protocols.
-It means that participants can either mine or lay down a share to validate the blocks.
+Proof of activity combines PoW and PoS protocols.
+Participants can either mine or lay down a share to validate the blocks.
 Therefore, this protocol can balance out the miners and the ordinary members of the network.
 Decred is an example of a blockchain that uses this system.

 5. Proof of Location

-Proof of location requires users to secure a certain GPS location to authenticate themselves on the network.
-What's great about it is that this protocol relies on BFT beacons, which are able to record geolocation and time markers in the network.
+Proof of location requires users to secure a GPS location to authenticate themselves on the network.
+What's great about it is that this protocol relies on BFT beacons, which can record geolocation and time markers in the network.
 It prevents disturbance and scams in the system.
 FOAM and Platin blockchains use this type of protocol.

 6. Proof of Importance